RYA First Aid Course

 On successful completion of the RYA First Aid course, you will receive your RYA First Aid certificate, which is valid for 3 years.
 This fulfils the requirements for skippers of MCA Coded vessels up to category 2 including boatmasters and all RYA practical instructors.

-You can choose to have the RYA First Aid book as a hard copy or ebook, please choice the option on booking the RYA First Aid course.
+You can choose to have the RYA First Aid book as a hard copy or ebook, please choose the option on booking the RYA First Aid course.

 Course Syllabus includes:

 - The recovery position in a confined space